victorcarre6/llm-memorization/mac_shortcut/README.md

-# How to setup a clean shortcut to open the script directly from your Mac Dock
+# How to setup a shortcut to open the script from your Mac Dock

 You can easily do this using the built-in Shortcuts app on macOS.